willji0023/NumberChallenge/README.md

 This repo is tested on C++14 using g++ 9.2.1

 ## Usage
-TBD

-For now, build with `g++ -o BruteForce src/BruteForce.cpp` from the root directory and run the generated executable.
+Build using `make` in the root directory and run the generated executable.